Public Relations Department

 Public Relations, is a specialized profession, practiced by thousands of people around the World.
 Some companies have their own Public Relations department where as other hire Public Relations firms.
 The main job of Public Relations department in every organization is to build the positive image of organization.

 Public Relations mean the eyes and ears of the Organization.
 Public Relations department of Punjab State Power Corporation Limited (Erstwhile Punjab State Electricity Board) was set up in 1966 and made fully operational in 1975.
 Since then Public Relations department has been playing vital role for image building of PSPCL.
 Presently the department is under administrative control of Er.
-R.S.
-Panesar S.E.
-Tech to Director Administration.
+Sandeep Gupta Dy.
+Chief Engineer Tech to Director Administration.
 The department has personnel strength as below:

 With the objective to build the Positive Image of the PSPCL.
 From time to time Press conferences/ Interviews are being organized and Press notes issued by this department.
-The PR office is sending Daily Press clippings related to Power sector to CMD and Directors of the PSPCL early in the morning.
 The Public Relations office also undertakes publishing /airing/running advertisements of PSPCL through Punjab Government and the Publicity arrangements relating to the celebrations of Republic Day, Independence Day, Formation Day, Foundation/Inauguration ceremonies of various Sub Stations and Sports tournaments etc.

 INDUSTRIAL RELATIONS DEPARTMENT